 The Ring of Fire - TU Delft

-Being able to perform PIV measurements in open air allows us to get more information about the aerodynamics of the individual cyclist, but also to learn more about which team tactics to implement in TT (Time Trial) and TTT (Team Time Trial) for example.
 Each type of testing has its own upsides and downsides.
-Which kind of test we do, depends on which data we want to get out of it.
+The kind of test we do depends on what data we want to get out of it.
 So in conclusion, we can state we use a combination of different techniques throughout our search for optimal aerodynamics.

 Aerodynamics meets biomechanics